by Eaman Elhadri

 Activity 2 – Play Quran, Salaat, Lectures, and Dua

-We need this for ourselves, more than the children!
+We need this for ourselves as well!
 Please refrain from playing the news as this will stress your child out.

 Activity 3 – Sit with your child

-Your child may feel anxious from the current pandemic situation and snuggling with her will really help her feel connected to you and safe, inshAllah.
+Your child may feel anxious from the current pandemic situation and snuggling with her will really help her feel connected to you and safe.

 Activity 5 – Go out on the deck or in the yard

 If you can’t drive to a park, let the kids go out onto the deck or in the yard.
-You can place messy supplies on a table outside as well.
+You can place messy supplies on a table or box outside as well.

 Don’t forget water play!
-It’s fast and easy, and the kids will play for hours, inshAllah!
+It’s fast and easy, and the kids will play for hours!

 Activity 6 – Read-aloud to your child

-Reading aloud to your child is one of the best things to with them, whether you homeschool or not.
-After Islamic Studies, it is the most important aspect of our day, alhemdulilah and mashAllah.
+Reading aloud is one of the best things to with children, whether you homeschool or not.
+After Islamic Studies, it is the most important aspect of our day.

 Tip – DON’T go to the library